AndrewGibbs/PathFinder/docs/guide/api/matlab/shortestInfinitePath.md

 ## Outputs

 * `Q` : Struct of quadrature ingredients, which contains all of the information about the chosen path deformation.
 From this, quadrature points are subsequently constructed.
-* `graphData` : Simplified struct, used for plotting,.
+* `graphData` : Simplified struct, used for plotting.